 There are many ways you can customize your fireplace to ensure it blends in with your setting and is a reflection of your personal style.
 Consider painting the enclosure and shelf with a bold color shade to make a statement and allow the feature to stand out in the space.
 You can also add laminate wood floor planks and paint them white to create a shiplap design if you want something with a farmhouse look.

-Take advantage of the fireplace mantel when you’re styling your fireplace.
+Take advantage of the fireplace mantel when you’re decorating your fireplace.
 The mantel is a great place to display your favorite items, whether you want to show off some of your favorite books or a few family photos.
 Adding larger objects like tall vases with smaller items will offer a cohesive look.
-Consider adding a main decor item on the mantel, which will prevent the space from appearing cluttered.
+Consider adding a main décor item on the mantel, which will prevent the space from appearing cluttered.
 Candlesticks and vintage items you find at flea markets can also draw more interest to the feature and allow it to have a custom appearance.

 You can also add items to the bottom of the fireplace to make a statement and draw more attention to the feature even when it’s not in use.
 Stuffed poufs are cozy and can offer a seating area in the living room.
 A woven basket full of blankets can also offer extra storage space and a decorative touch.

 Some people may also prefer to mount their television above the fireplace, which has become more popular.
-If you choose this option, avoid adding additional items to the mantel to avoid blocking the view of the TV.
+If you choose this option, avoid adding additional items to the mantel blocking the view of the TV.